-Sending free SMS sounds simple — and for occasional personal messages it is.
-But most “free SMS” services in India come with strings: mandatory registration, operator-logo footers, usage caps, or features that vanish when you need them most.
+Sending free SMS in India sounds simple — and for occasional personal messages it is.
+But most “free SMS” services come with strings: mandatory registration, operator-logo footers, usage caps, or features that vanish when you need them most.
 This guide explains your real options for sending free SMS in India in 2026, what each actually gives you, and when it makes sense to move to a low-cost paid platform instead.

 What “free SMS” actually means in 2026